UBC-MDS/DSCI_522_group27/README.md

 We can create an eda folder at the root of our group repository and add our tables and figures into this eda folder.

+## Usage

+To replicate the analysis, clone this GitHub repository, install the dependencies listed below, and run all the cells in the eda/wine_quality_eda.ipynb

+## Dependencies

+  - Python 3.7 and Python packages:
+      - docopt==0.6.2
+      - pandas==0.24.2
+      - pandas-profiling==2.9.0
+      - matplotlib==3.3.3
+      - altair==4.1.0
+      - numpy==1.19.4
+      - sklearn==0.23.2

 # License
 The materials on predicting white wine quality are licensed under the MIT License (Copyright (c) 2020 Master of Data Science at the University of British Columbia)